facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE_2.x.x.md

       - Go to the admin panel of OpenCart and click on Menu -> Extensions -> Extensions.
 [Screenshot](https://drive.google.com/open?id=1ftZTL2M8S11g4XKqUIESalLraltFHlC-)
       - Click on the Extension type dropdown list and select Modules.
 [Screenshot](https://drive.google.com/open?id=1xQ-1yp22x6khgfduPw8CrtVpIHtPrS4T)
       - Scroll down the list to locate Facebook Business Extension and click on Install button.
 [Screenshot](https://drive.google.com/open?id=1sfryAfbG9rUyF0skyZ4BI7nLma8uM1KI)

+# Setup for Facebook pixel, catalog and page shop
+  1. Access the Facebook Business Extension to install pixel, catalog and page shop.
+[Video guide](https://drive.google.com/open?id=1JPXQ0mS1pGk2Bat9RV02vYNdbRfCLP9r)
+      - Go to the admin panel of OpenCart and click on Menu -> Facebook Business Extension -> Facebook Business Extension.
+[Screenshot](https://drive.google.com/open?id=1xC5hQLqn-6AR7mxPME3y-safDTY-LFya)
+      - Click on the Get Started button.
+[Screenshot](https://drive.google.com/open?id=1NOmU1ujQS98PCrSe_lN9g4MTa-ig7CZy)
+      - Read the welcome text and click on Next button.
+[Screenshot](https://drive.google.com/open?id=1k7eEaao8zznOHGtvc4yUs0-8w4YymzPf)
+      - Select an existing Facebook Page or create a new Facebook Page and click on Next button.
+[Screenshot](https://drive.google.com/open?id=1hc66N_wa1GgqEP4yUgHuFxbeDXpqVl_b)
+      - Select the Facebook pixel you wish to use for your OpenCart store website.
+Toggle Advanced matching if you wish to active Facebook Advanced matching and click on Next button.
+[Screenshot](https://drive.google.com/open?id=1nood2Oq1YSWdHsFXBQtF6PBTmOoy5tDr)
+      - Toggle Page shop if you wish to enable the catalog on your Facebook Page.
+Click on Finish to complete the setup.
+[Screenshot](https://drive.google.com/open?id=1LqmQYAjuvgdsz6YTeRsIXTayIWYu_kQu)
+      - Click on Continue button and Close button to close the popup screen.
+[Screenshot](https://drive.google.com/open?id=1yDn2AstNadjfCAGtcVY13mi1S0fTjwNt)
+      - Observe that the Facebook Business Extension setup is completed successfully.
+[Screenshot](https://drive.google.com/open?id=1QYqAsRRym3uxxZWfT-ZsQXCmAAqXShvu)

-  3. Setup the permission rights for Facebook Business Extension if you encounter "Permission Denied".
+  2. Setup the permission rights for Facebook Business Extension if you encounter "Permission Denied".
 [Screenshot.](https://drive.google.com/open?id=1wgBr11M5ikAVNXtxYw0bkYMsksTGW2ri) [Video guide](https://drive.google.com/open?id=1JUwZPlUNIhFO7I8U0slbJSQNjyu4al_J)
       - Ensure you are on the latest version of the Facebook Business Extension plugin.
 [Latest version](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest)
       - If you are on OpenCart v3.x, ensure that you have performed the additional installation step.
 [Video guide](https://drive.google.com/open?id=1-ljN_pNcyZBbN2LoXtxwaJEy0dfnxAum)
       - The Facebook Business Extension plugin will automatically enable the permission access for the default Administrator group.
 For other user groups, you will need to provide the permission access manually.